 Acute Lymphoblastic Leukemia - ALL - in the Family

-By 2011, the average survival rate has increased to 90 percent.
+By 2011, the average survival rate has increased to 90%.
 Now, if a child acquires cancer, “this is the one to get,” said Dr. Kelly Maloney, an oncology physician at the Children’s Hospital Colorado and professor of pediatrics at the University of Colorado School of Medicine.
 “Leukemia is very treatable.”

 “Everything was normal around us, but our world was shattering,” said Kathy Babbel, Kevin’s mom.
 “At the time, I thought, ‘He was just playing baseball the other day.’”

 Kevin’s leukemia began with an ear infection, a sinus infection, face paralysis and strep throat.
-Suspicious that a serious condition lurked beneath the surface, Kevin’s primary care physician sent him to Children’s Colorado where they performed a bone marrow test and spinal tap on Kevin.
+Suspicious that a serious condition lurked beneath the surface, Kevin’s primary care physician sent him to Children’s Colorado where doctors performed a bone marrow test and spinal tap on Kevin.
 The tests confirmed that he had leukemia.

 “By that point, he was very involved with the disease,” Kathy said.
 “I was devastated.
 I kept thinking they’d made a mistake, that it was someone else’s blood.”